-Let’s start with the ultimate killer of work-life balance — technology.
-It’s your connection to the outside world, sure, but it is also tethering you to work.
-“I turn my devices off at 9 p.m. sharp.
-No matter where I am or what I am doing, all of my electronic devices go to ‘do not disturb’ or airplane mode at 9 p.m. on the dot,” says Sarah Ray, Head of Business Development at Volt Athletics.
-“I use any time I have after 9 p.m. to read, meditate or talk to my husband.”
-Not touching your phone until a certain time in the morning is also an effective strategy.
+Let’s start with the ultimate killer of work-life balance: technology.
+It’s your connection to the outside world, sure, but it’s also tethering you to work.
+“I turn my devices off at 9 PM sharp.
+No matter where I am or what I’m doing, all my electronic devices go to ‘do not disturb’ or airplane mode at 9 PM,” says Head of Business Development at Volt Athletics Sarah Ray.
+“I use any time I have after that to read, meditate, or talk to my husband.”

 Create better boundaries

-If you don’t set your own boundaries, you could wind up feeling overwhelmed and overworked.
-“Learn to say no. You have to be protective of your time,” says Maria Disla, Founder & CEO Pure Indoor Cycling.
-“As instructors we’re all about our clients and sometimes we get asked to take the next class, or grab a coffee after teaching.
-It’s hard to say no but if you blocked off a few hours of self-care or a research session for yourself, don’t be afraid to say no when asked to drop your pre-set plans for something else.
-People will understand and you’ll feel much better about being able to feel in control of how you manage your time.”
+If you don’t set your own boundaries, you’ll wind up feeling overwhelmed and overworked.
+“Learn to say no. You have to be protective of your time,” says Founder and CEO of Pure Indoor Cycling Maria Dislay.
+“As instructors we’re all about our clients and sometimes we get asked to take the next class or grab a coffee after teaching.
+It’s hard to say no but if you blocked off a few hours of self-care or a research session for yourself, don’t be afraid to say no. People will understand and you’ll feel in control of how you manage your time.”

 Schedule your own workout

 You teach fitness because you love it, right?
-It can be so easy to let your own workout fall by the wayside, though, when you are spending all day tending to others’ needs.
+Yet, it can be so easy to forget your personal wellness when constantly tending to others’ needs.
 “Every Sunday, I look at my week and schedule in my workouts!” says Ray.
 “This is non-negotiable.
 It goes on my calendar, around all my other professional and personal obligations.”
-Don’t forget — workouts are self-care, too.
-And, of course, taking time to try out new workouts will only make you a better instructor.
+Don’t forget: Workouts are self-care, too.

 Use a different part of your brain

-In order to prevent burnout, take some time to do something fulfilling that’s not at all related to work.
-“I take pottery classes, which help me to shut off my business owner brain,” says Melissa Benhaim, co-founder of Lumos Yoga & Barre.
-“I also make sure to make time every night to cook dinner for myself because it’s my me-time and helps me decompress.”
+To prevent burnout, take time to do something fulfilling that’s not at all related to work.
+“I take pottery classes, which help me to shut off my business owner brain,” says Co-Founder of Lumos Yoga & Barre Melissa Benhaim.
+“I also make time every night to cook dinner for myself because it’s my me-time and helps me decompress.”